Yoshihiro Nakao: New Year's Eve kiss

-On December 31, 2005, Nakao was involved in a memorable MMA moment during K-1's Dynamite 2005 show.
+On December 31, 2005, Nakao was participating in K-1's Dynamite 2005 show.
 During the pre-fight staredown with opponent Heath Herring, Nakao leaned in and kissed him on the lips.
-Herring reacted, delivering a right hook to the jaw of Nakao, knocking him out cold.
+Herring reacted, delivering a right hook to Nakao's jaw, knocking him out cold.
 Herring was immediately disqualified and Nakao was carried from the ring.
 Shortly thereafter, Nakao's cornermen attacked Herring and a brief melee ensued.

 The fight result has since been changed by K-1 from a disqualification loss for Herring to a no contest, as K-1 judges ruled that Nakao's kiss and Herring's subsequent knockout punch were both fouls.